rizahassan/robinhood-ar/README.md

 ### Note
 Make sure to activate virtual environment before making any development.
-Once completed with development, run `pip3 freeze > requirements.txt` to update the file with new dependencies
+Once completed with development, run `pip3 freeze > requirements.txt` to update the file with new dependencies.

-### robin-api: TODO - Add documentation for robin-api changes
-- make sure we can search for stock symbol/ticker
-- want to decide what stock information to get
-- figure out how to display the results from to the ar app
+If there are any issues, please create an issue on this repository.
+Our team will look into it.